MISSION 2024- Laos & Vietnam

 Once again I utilized the services of Lao Adv Tours owned and operated by Chris Corbett of Luang Prabang Laos.
 He is accompanied by Mr. Hulle (Hulle) a tour guide who provided excellent service along with Chris and was invaluable in translating the Lao language where needed… everywhere!
 These guys know their way around the country on motorbikes but for my tour they provide service in a pick-up truck.

 During this trip I traveled into two provinces in central Laos- Khammouane and Savannakhet.
 I’ve been to Savannakhet three previous times but this was my first time in Khammouane Province.
-Savannakhet Province was our base of operations having flown into there from Vientiane and staying at a guest house there.
+Savannakhet Province was our base of operations having flown into there from Vientiane.
+We stay at a guest house that costs 5 USD per night/6 USD for an air conditioned room!
+There is also an open-air restaurant at the guest house.

 22 MARCH 2024

 Our first full day here was spent making a 4 hour drive on rough roads in Khammouane Province.
 The purpose for going to Khammouane Province was to get to the area where Colonel Robert Standerwick, USAF pilot went MIA in 1971.
-Major Norbert Gotner was the weapon systems officer of the F-4 that they were flying and was captured on the day they were shot down, he was released in 1973.
+Major Norbert Gotner was the weapon systems officer of the F-4 that they were flying and was captured after they were shot down, he was released in 1973.
 Colonel Standerwick’s daughter Karen was accompanying me on this trip… her first time in Laos.
-We crossed over Ban Laboy Ford and eventually reached the village of interest that was near where the colonel was last known alive.
+We crossed over Ban Laboy Ford and eventually reached the village of interest- Ban Ga (ph.) that was near where the colonel was last known alive.
 Contact was made with the area leader who was receptive to us.
 Developing a relationship with local village leaders is a gradual process and important as a means of attempting to gather information about MIAs.

 23 MARCH 2024